HeraBlockchain/VideoEditTimeline-and-TrimView/README.md

 ### Components

 - `VideoClipViewHera`: Represents an individual clip with trim handles, a label, and a simulated mini timeline.
 - `ViewController`: Hosts a horizontally scrollable timeline and manages clip layout, interaction, and gesture logic.

 ### Interaction Flow

-- Tap to select a clip.
+- Tap to select a clip
-- Drag left or right handle to trim that edge.
+- Drag left or right handle to trim that edge
-- The clip view resizes in real time.
+- The clip view resizes in real time
-- Other clips adjust dynamically ("ripple effect").
+- Other clips adjust dynamically ("ripple effect")
-- Scroll view content size updates automatically.
+- Scroll view content size updates automatically

 ---

 ## 📦 Getting Started

 1. Copy `VideoClipViewHera.swift` and `ViewController.swift` into your Xcode project.
 2. Add your own video assets or clip data if needed.
 3. Run the project and interact with the timeline UI.

 ---